sambourgault/coilCAM-docs/content/docs/tutorial/_index.md

 * `nozzleDiameter` Diameter of the nozzle (in mm).
 * `printSpeed` Print speed (in mm/s)

-You can copy the GCode string using console.log, or download the GCode string directly to your computer using the downloadGCode function.
+You can copy the GCode string using console.log, or download the GCode string directly to your computer using the downloadGCode function, which accepts two parameters: the gcode string and file name.

 ## Common Issues